-Linker and Linker Scripts: From Principles to Practice
+Linker and Linker Scripts: From Theory to Practice

 Introduction

-If you have read the author's "Deep Dive into C/C++ Compilation Principles" blog series, you likely already have a basic understanding of the linker.
-To briefly recap: the compiler is responsible for converting source code into object files, while the linker is the final step in the build process, combining these object files into the final executable program.
+If you have read the author's blog series "Deep Dive into C/C++ Compilation Principles," you likely already have a preliminary understanding of linkers.
+To briefly recap: the compiler is responsible for converting source code into object files, while the linker acts as the final stage in the build process, combining these object files into the final executable program.

 In embedded development, the importance of the linker is often underestimated.
 In reality, the linker's configuration and optimization strategies directly impact the program's code size, runtime performance, and even determine whether the program can start correctly.
-This article will take you through a deep understanding of the linker's working principles, focusing on writing linker scripts and implementing startup code, to help you build smaller, faster, and more reliable embedded programs.
+This article will take you deep into the working principles of the linker, focusing on writing linker scripts and implementing startup code, helping you build smaller, faster, and more reliable embedded programs.

 1. Basic Working Principles of the Linker

-Before diving into linker scripts, let's clarify what the linker actually does.
+Before diving into linker scripts, let's clarify exactly what the linker does.
 Understanding these basic concepts will help us write and debug linker scripts more effectively.

-The linker's job may seem mysterious, but it can actually be summarized into the following four core tasks:
+The linker's work may seem mysterious, but it can actually be summarized into the following four core tasks:

-When you call a function defined in another file, the compiler only knows the function's name, not its actual address.
+When you call a function defined in another file within one file, the compiler only knows the function's name, not its actual address.
 The linker's responsibility is to find the actual definition of this function and establish the connection:

 The linker assigns final memory addresses to all code and data in the program.
-This process may seem simple, but it is crucial in embedded systems—because different types of memory (FLASH, RAM) have different physical addresses and access characteristics.
+This process seems simple, but it is crucial in embedded systems—because different types of memory (FLASH, RAM) have different physical addresses and access characteristics.

 Each object file generated by the compiler contains multiple sections, such as .text (code), .data (initialized data), and .bss (uninitialized data).
 The linker merges sections of the same type from all files together to form the unified layout of the final executable file.